ashenafiteame/ashenafi.github.io/README.md

-# ashenafiteame.github.io
+## Welcome to GitHub Page

-## Welcome to GitHub Pages
+# my name is Ashenafi Teame
-#my name is ashenafi teame
+You can see my portofilio here [my protofilio](https://ashenafiteame.github.io/) and preview the content

-You can use the [editor on GitHub](https://github.com/ashenafiteame/ashenafiteame.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.